-7 Reasons You Should Go Sober for October
+7 Reasons Why You Should Go Sober For October

 It is estimated that the average Brit consumes 9.8 litres of pure alcohol annually, which equates to around 108 bottles of wine a year - higher than any other country in the West.
 With gyms slowly starting to open back up again, personal trainers booked, and zoom yoga classes at large to get you on track to a fitter, healthier you, we take a look at the ever popular fad of “Sober October”.
 In particular, what benefits it will give to you, both financially and physically.
 I must admit that there is no greater joy than opening up that bottle of wine or cracking open that ice cold beer after a long and dull week at work - however it can cause havoc to your life if you begin to overindulge.
 In the UK, it is estimated that 7.8 million people “binged” on alcohol on their heaviest drinking day - binge drinking can be defined as drinking more than 8 units of alcohol in a single session for men or more than 6 units of alcohol for women.